Equilibrium States for Center Isometries: Introduction and Main Results

+Even though this seems unlikely due to the lack of control in the transverse directions, in \cite{ContributionsErgodictheory} we give a positive answer to this problem for codimension-one Anosov flows.

-The rest of the paper is organized as follows.
-In \cref{sec:measures_along_foliations} we develop general arguments to establish the existence of families of measures on foliations with prescribed invariant properties (conformality).
-These results are then used in \cref{sec:measures_along_invariant_foliations_of_center_isometries} to construct the equilibrium state for a center isometry as in Theorem A; in this part we also discuss uniqueness.
-Then in \cref{sec:a_characterization_of_equilibrium_states} we tackle the problem of the characterization of equilibrium states in terms of their conditional measures on stable/unstable leaves. \Cref{sec:finer_ergodic_properties} is devoted to the proof the Bernoulli property of the considered system, and in the last Section we include a discussion of the rank-one case, together with some questions.
-The proof of Theorem D is given in an Appendix, since it can be read almost independently of the rest of the work (although Theorems A and B are used).
-The reader is welcomed to check directly this part after \cref{sec:measures_along_invariant_foliations_of_center_isometries}.
+\paragraph{Organization of the rest of the article}The rest of the paper is organized as follows.
+In \Cref{sec:measures_along_foliations} we develop general arguments to establish the existence of families of measures on foliations with prescribed invariance properties (conformality).
+These results are then used in \Cref{sec:measures_along_invariant_foliations_of_center_isometries} to construct the equilibrium state for a center isometry as in Theorem A. Then in \Cref{sec:a_characterization_of_equilibrium_states} we tackle the problem of the characterization of equilibrium states in terms of their conditional measures on stable/unstable leaves. \Cref{sec:finer_ergodic_properties} is devoted to the proof the Bernoulli property of the considered system, and in the last Section we include a discussion of the rank-one case (in particular, the proof of \hyperlink{corollaryB}{Corollary B}), together with some questions.
+The proof of \hyperlink{theoremD}{Theorem D} is given in an \hyperlink{sec:Appendix}{Appendix}, since it can be read almost independently of the rest of the work (although \hyperlink{theoremA}{Theorem A} and \hyperlink{theoremB}{Theorem B} are used).

+\paragraph{Acknowledgements} We are very thankful to the referee for her/his careful reading of the manuscript, giving several thoughtful suggestions, bringing to our attention some references and pointing out errors in the original version of this work.

+The first author would like to thank the hospitality of the Penn State Math department, where this project was initiated.